Volunteer with Project Wildlife

 - Assist with essential tasks including sanitizing animal enclosures and cleaning routines including dishes, laundry and stocking supplies.

 - Complete daily wildlife diet preparation duties and ensure all areas are clean and organized.

 - Be prepared to get dirty, follow staff instruction for safe and effective animal care and have fun!

 - Foundation Assistants have the opportunity to Step Up into a Bahde Wildlife Center Animal Assistant role after one wildlife season.

-3. Based upon information provided during the interview process, the Volunteer Supervisor will select those whose skills, experience and availability best meet the needs of Project Wildlife as Wildlife Transporter, Bahde Wildlife Center Foundation Assistant or Bahde Wildlife Center Animal Assistant.
-Those selected for the Project Wildlife program will be emailed an offer to get started with the training process.
+2. Complete the Volunteer Service Planning Session!
+If after attending our Info Session you decide we are the right organization for you, you can then sign up for a Volunteer Service Planning Session.
+This small group session includes a walking tour of the facility, initial training in the shelter and an opportunity to practice the volunteer duties to determine if our opportunities are the right fit for you.
+Based upon information provided during the interview process, the Volunteer Manager will select those whose skills, experience and availability best meet the needs of Project Wildlife as Wildlife Transporter, Bahde Wildlife Center Foundation Assistant or Bahde Wildlife Center Animal Assistant.
 If this program is not right for you, the Volunteer Engagement team will provide you with other opportunities to get involved with San Diego Humane Society or other Animal Welfare Organizations in San Diego.